 - It is suggested before you begin your walk, you set your personal environment by dropping your ‘physical baggage’ such as keys, pocket change, cell phones, and watches.

-- Please remove your shoes and do not take any drinks into the labyrinth.
-You will pass others while walking or they may pass you.
-Remember, they, too, are on a personal pilgrimage.
+- Please do not take any drinks into the labyrinth.
+You will pass others while walking or they may pass you; remember, they, too, are on a personal pilgrimage.
 Being silent helps each one with their walking and praying.

 - Stay in the center as long as you like, unless there is a need to make room for those who come into the center after you, and have the same need for space.

 - As you walk, honor each person’s space and mutual time for prayer and meditation.
 Walking a labyrinth may take anywhere from a few minutes to more than an hour, depending on the pace of the walker and the size of the labyrinth.
 You are free to walk the labyrinth at your own pace.
 You may pass another walker, or you may allow another walker to pass you.
 There is no right or wrong way to walk a labyrinth.